GoogleChrome/developer.chrome.com/site/en/blog/cvd/index.md

   </figcaption>
 </figure>

 As a developer with regular vision, you might see DevTools display a bad contrast ratio for color pairs that visually look okay to you.
-This happens because the contrast ratio formulas take into account these color vision deficiencies! _You_ might still be able to read low-contrast text in some cases, but people with vision impairments don't have that privilege.
+This happens because the contrast ratio formulas take into account these color vision deficiencies! _You_ might still be able to read low-contrast text in some cases, but people with vision impairments don’t have that privilege.

 By letting designers and developers simulate the effect of these vision deficiencies on their own web apps, we aim to provide the missing piece: not only can DevTools help you *find* and *fix* contrast issues, now you can also *understand* them!

 ## Simulating color vision deficiencies with HTML, CSS, SVG, and C++

-Before we dive into the Blink Renderer implementation of our feature, it helps to understand how you'd implement equivalent functionality using web technology.
+Before we dive into the Blink Renderer implementation of our feature, it helps to understand how you’d implement equivalent functionality using web technology.

 You can think of each of these color vision deficiency simulations as an overlay covering the entire page.
 The Web Platform has a way to do that: CSS filters!
 With the CSS `filter` property, you can use some predefined filter functions, such as `blur`, `contrast`, `grayscale`, `hue-rotate`, and many more.
 For even more control, the `filter` property also accepts a URL which can point to a custom SVG filter definition: